The Problem: How We Teach EKGs

 Popular paramedic and nursing textbooks.

-Medical texts tend to have the highest quality reproductions of EKG tracings, either real clinical examples or medical artist drawings.
-Unfortunately, in most medical fields the breadth of material the textbook covers limits how much space EKGs can take up.
-In the most popular nursing and paramedic textbooks less than 40 pages are dedicated to cardiac rhythms.
-This means that not only can these textbooks not cover all dysrhythmias, but they are generally limited to a single example of dysrhythmias they do cover.
+Medical texts tend to have the highest quality reproductions of EKG tracings, either real clinical examples or drawings by medical artists.
+Unfortunately, in most medical fields, the breadth of material textbooks cover limits how much space ECGs can take up.
+In the most popular nursing and paramedic textbooks fewer than 40 pages are dedicated to cardiac rhythms.
+This means that not only can these textbooks not cover all dysrhythmias, but they are generally limited to a single example of covered dysrhythmias.

 Adjunct Texts